Physician Leadership Academy has been saved

 Physician Leadership Academy: Helping shape the future of health care

 Deloitte Consulting LLP and faculty from top-tier business schools have created a first-of-its-kind program to prepare physicians to shape the marketplace.
 Now in its fourth year, this innovative program facilitates participants’ journey from physician leader to health care enterprise leader.

 Physician Leadership Academy provides the skills and insight you need to help you develop into a versatile leader.
 Participants begin with leadership evaluations that provide insight into their behavioral patterns in a professional context.
-They continue their leadership development journey over the following nine months with one-on-one leadership coaching and three interactive modules (blend of virtual and in-person, pending COVID-19 travel guidance) facilited by world-class Wharton faculty and Deloitte leaders, interspersed with real-world application to their own professional challenges.
+They continue their leadership development journey over the following year with one-on-one leadership coaching and three interactive modules (blend of virtual and in-person, pending COVID-19 travel guidance) facilited by world-class faculty and Deloitte leaders, interspersed with real-world application to their own professional challenges.